 Larissa Brewster, Assistant Director of Career Services

 Larissa Brewster works with current students to help them navigate the employment process by counseling students, assisting with resume and cover letter reviews, and conducting mock interviews.
 She also serves as recruitment coordinator, by helping employers with on-campus interviews, resume collections, and job postings for New England Law students and alumni.

 Larissa previously worked as an account executive for Robert Half Legal, building and maintaining relationships with hiring managers in the legal field and assisting job-seekers.
 While in law school she clerked at a general practice firm in Boston, and as a certified student attorney, Larissa appeared in court in trials, and conducted adoptions, guardianship hearings, and bail requests with the Department of Children and Families and the Barnstable County District Attorney’s Office.
 She received a BS in marketing, an MBA in management from Bentley University, and a JD from Suffolk University Law School.

 Nicole Park, Assistant Director of Career Services and Pro Bono Coordinator

-Nicole works with current students to develop their career goals, advise on job search strategies, review resumes and cover letters, and conduct mock interviews, and teach networking skills.
-She also serves as the liaison for employers seeking student assistance with pro bono projects.
+Nicole works with current students to develop their career goals, advise on job search strategies, review resumes and cover letters, conduct mock interviews, and teach networking skills.
+She also helps connect students with meaningful pro bono work that fits their interests.
 Before joining New England Law, Nicole was a career advisor at Boston University School of Law, where she advised Taxation LLM students and alumni.
 Earlier in her career, she was a corporate attorney at Ropes & Gray LLP in Boston, where she represented borrowers in financing private equity transactions.

 Nicole was a legal research and writing teaching assistant during law school, and has always enjoyed teaching and mentoring law students.
 She received a BA in History from Dartmouth College and a JD from Boston University School of Law.